alidanapour/chip8_emulator/Product_Document.md

 - Visualizer: User can step forward or step backward one instruction at a time.

-- Game 2 Complete: `Jumpy Rabbit` : A game inspired by Google's *T-Rex Run*.
+- Game 2 Complete: `Jumpy Rabbit` is a game inspired by Google's *T-Rex Run*.
 We replaced the T-Rex with a rabbit.
 The premise of Jumpy Rabbit is simple, avoid all obstacles and get the highest score!
     - Updates made to prototype:
         - Fixed existing bugs
         - Randomized enemies appearing based on difficulty level selected
         - Aded visual improvements (Animation, etc)
         - Added Game over/Play again/Winning screen
+        - Undesired sprites may appear when jumping (very rare) and doesn't stop the prematurely.

     - Actors:
         - User